shopsys/monorepo-tools/docs/installation/installation-using-docker-application-setup.md

 If you need to inspect your application logs, use `docker-compose logs` command.
 For more information about logging see [the separate article](/docs/introduction/logging.md).

+*And now you can [start building your application](/docs/introduction/start-building-your-application.md).*